 \subsection{Photonics-enabled characterization of mmWave transmission lines}

-The performance of our wireless modulators strongly depends on their mmWave loss, impedance and the transmission line's refractive index.
-At RF frequencies, these properties are routinely measured by performing a scattering matrix analysis using a vector network analyzer.
+The performance of our wireless modulators strongly depends on their mmWave loss and the transmission line's refractive index.
+At microwave frequencies, these properties are routinely measured by performing a scattering matrix analysis using a vector network analyzer.
 For optimization purposes, it's essential to measure these values for our devices, but such instruments are expensive in the mmWaves, and their calibration requires a wired signal delivery.

 We propose a photonics-enabled technique to extract the transmission line's parameters.
 Our method involves performing two experiments, as shown in Fig.~\ref{fig3}~a and b.
-The direction of propagation of the optical signal is reversed between the two experiments, enabling interaction with the mmWave signal in either an optics-forward or an optics-backward configuration.
-In both cases, the mmWave travels forward along the transmission line, gets reflected at its end, and the returns.
-With phase-matching and sufficient single-pass mmWave losses (achieved by using long transmission lines), the mmWave signal is attenuated during its forward propagation.
-This makes the modulation more efficient in the optics-forward configuration compared to the optics-backward configuration where the added attenuation of the mmWave signal during forward propagation leads to a smaller side-band ratio, see Fig.~\ref{fig3}~c for a transmission line length of $L_{TL}$ = 0.5 mm.
+The direction of propagation of the optical signal is reversed between the two experiments, enabling interaction with the mmWave signal in either a forward optical or a backward optical configuration.
+In both cases, the mmWave travels forward along the transmission line, gets reflected at its end, and then returns.
+With phase-matching and sufficient single-pass mmWave loss (achieved by using long transmission lines), the mmWave signal is attenuated during its forward propagation, leading to an attenuation of the mmWave signal amplitude from $A_\Omega$ to $A_\Omega e^{-\alpha_\Omega L_{TL}}$.
+This makes the modulation more efficient in the forward optical configuration compared to the backward optical configuration, where the added attenuation of the mmWave signal during forward propagation leads to a smaller sideband ratio, see Fig.~\ref{fig3}~c for a transmission line length of $L_{TL}$ = 0.5 mm.
 In addition, for short transmission line lengths $L_{TL}$, phase-matching occurs for both co-propagating and counter-propagating mmWave and optical signals, and the total modulation is a sum of these two contributions.
 This interference introduces the sinusoidal modulation in the ratio of the sideband-ratio Fig.~\ref{fig3}~c.
-Relating the sideband ratios of these two measurements (shown in Fig.~\ref{fig3}~d) allows extracting the transmission line's loss $\alpha_\Omega$, shown in Fig.~\ref{fig3}~f and the transmission line's refractive index, shown in Fig.~\ref{fig3}~e.
+Relating the sideband ratios of these two measurements (shown in Fig.~\ref{fig3}~d) allows extracting the transmission line's refractive index, shown in Fig.~\ref{fig3}~e, and the transmission line's loss $\alpha_\Omega$, shown in Fig.~\ref{fig3}~f.
 The extracted values agree well with the simulated values.